ShivaniDev-sudo/griddb-VCS-integration/blog.md

 - `griddb.cluster.port`: The port number on which the GridDB cluster is listening.
 - `griddb.cluster.user`: The username for accessing the GridDB cluster.
 - `griddb.cluster.password`: The password for the specified GridDB user (replace with ouractual password).
-- `server.port=9090`: Sets the port on which ourSpring Boot application will run.\
+- `server.port=9090`: Sets the port on which ourSpring Boot application will run.
-- `github.api.token`: The authentication token for accessing the GitHub API.
+- `github.api.token`: The personal access token for authenticating with the GitHub API, as generated
 - `github.api.base-url`: The base URL for making requests to the GitHub API (e.g., `https://api.github.com`).

 **Create GridDB Client Bean**